dji-sdk/Mobile-SDK-Android-V5/README.md

 The DJI Android SDK is dynamically linked with unmodified libraries of <a href=http://ffmpeg.org>FFmpeg</a> licensed under the <a href=https://www.gnu.org/licenses/lgpl-3.0.html.en>LGPLv3.0</a>.
 The source code of these FFmpeg libraries, the compilation instructions, and the LGPL v3.0 license are provided in [Github](https://github.com/dji-sdk/FFmpeg).

-The DJI Android SDK is dynamically linked with unmodified libraries of <a href=https://mvnrepository.com/artifact/com.vividsolutions/jts/1.8>JTS Topology Suite</a> licensed under the <a href=https://www.gnu.org/licenses/lgpl-3.0.html.en>LGPLv3.0</a>.

 ## Support

 You can get support from DJI with the following methods: